scottcrowley/dev_notes/Setups & IDEs/Dev Machine Initial Setup.md

             ```
             brew services start mysql@5.7
             ```
+        * To install mysql version 8 or the current version
+            ```
+            brew install mysql
+            brew services start mysql
+            mysql_secure_installation
+            # type y enter when asked to VALIDATE PASSWORD COMPONENT
+            # type 0 enter when asked for password validation policy.
+Low is only needed for local
+            # type the new password you want for the root user.
+            # type y enter when asked to Remove anonymous users
+            # type y enter when asked to Disallow root login remotely
+            # type y enter when asked to Remove test database
+            # type y enter when asked to Reload privilege tables
+            # you should then get a message that says All Done!
+            ```
+            or use the following from <https://coderwall.com/p/os6woq/uninstall-all-those-broken-versions-of-mysql-and-re-install-it-with-brew-on-mac-mavericks>
+            ```
+            brew doctor
+            # fix any issues found
+            brew update
+            brew install mysql
+            unset TMPDIR
+            mysql_install_db --verbose --user=`whoami` --basedir="$(brew --prefix mysql)" --datadir=/usr/local/var/mysql --tmpdir=/tmp
+            mysql.server start
+            # run the commands Brew suggests, add MySQL to launchctl so it automatically launches at startup
+            ```
+        * To uninstall all versions of mysql.
+Taken from <https://coderwall.com/p/os6woq/uninstall-all-those-broken-versions-of-mysql-and-re-install-it-with-brew-on-mac-mavericks>
+            ```
+            ps -ax | grep mysql
+            # stop and kill any MySQL processes
+            brew remove mysql
+            brew cleanup
+            sudo rm /usr/local/mysql
+            sudo rm -rf /usr/local/var/mysql
+            sudo rm -rf /usr/local/mysql*
+            sudo rm ~/Library/LaunchAgents/homebrew.mxcl.mysql.plist
+            sudo rm -rf /Library/StartupItems/MySQLCOM
+            sudo rm -rf /Library/PreferencePanes/My*
+            launchctl unload -w ~/Library/LaunchAgents/homebrew.mxcl.mysql.plist
+            # edit /etc/hostconfig and remove the line MYSQLCOM=-YES-
+            rm -rf ~/Library/PreferencePanes/My*
+            sudo rm -rf /Library/Receipts/mysql*
+            sudo rm -rf /Library/Receipts/MySQL*
+            sudo rm -rf /private/var/db/receipts/*mysql*
+            # restart your computer just to ensure any MySQL processes are killed
+            # try to run mysql, it shouldn't work
+            ```
+        * The default password for the `root` user is `null`.
+To change it to `password`. ***THIS STEP IS NOT NEEDED IF YOU RAN `mysql_secure_installation` ABOVE***
+            ```
+            mysql -uroot -p
+            # press enter when prompted to enter the password
+            ALTER USER 'root'@'localhost' IDENTIFIED BY 'password';
+            exit;
+            ```
+        * The default directory where database files are stored is: `/usr/local/var/mysql/`
+    * Install PhpMyAdmin using Homebrew
+        ```
+        brew install phpmyadmin
+        ```
+        When this is done, notate the version it installed and navigate to the install directory and add the directory to `valet` links so `PhpMyAdmin` will be available in the browser at `phpmyadmin.test`
+        ```
+        cd /usr/local/Cellar/phpmyadmin/4.8.5/share/phpmyadmin
+        valet link
+        ```
+        If you run into an issue where you get the following error `mysqli_real_connect(): The server requested authentication method unknown to the client [caching_sha2_password]`.
+Try this work around
+        ```
+        mysql -uroot -p
+        ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
+        exit;
+        ```
     * [Composer](https://getcomposer.org/)
         * Once you’ve installed composer you need to move the `composer.phar` file to your bin directory
             * `mv /Users/scott/composer.phar /usr/local/bin/composer`